-Table 1 summarizes cities that have undertaken similar form-based code updates recently, including some information about the project's location, target character, and outcomes.
+Table 1 provides a list of cities that have undertaken similar form-based code updates recently, including some information about the project's location, target character, and outcomes.
 These peers can help inform project alternatives throughout the process.
 As a basis of comparison, R3 currently allows heights of up to 45' and up to three stories.